“Some people grumble that roses have thorns; I am grateful that thorns have roses.”

 -Jean-Babtiste Alphonse Karr

 It may be one of the most rewarding qualities you can have.
-Gratitude for God, for yourself, for others.
+Gratitude towards God, towards yourself, towards others.
 When things are going smoothly, it’s easier to be grateful.
 It’s the times when things aren’t going as planned that being grateful can have such a healing effect on your heart.
 Gratitude is an attitude, which may be the one thing we have control over in life.
-When you’re appreciative, satisfaction and happiness are in reach.
+When you’re appreciative, satisfaction and happiness are within reach.

 Research shows that there are benefits to expressing gratitude.
 In one study, a group of participants was asked to make a list of things for which they were grateful once a week for a total of ten weeks.
 Another group of participants also made a list, but of events that they considered negative.
 Those who expressed gratitude over the ten weeks proved to be more satisfied and hopeful.
 Participants of this group also experienced fewer symptoms like aches, acne and nausea, and they exercised more than before they started making the list.
 The mental health of this group also showed improvement: they experienced positive emotions more often.